Six public health and health services students receive Gordon Cressy Award

 March 8/2017

-Three Dalla Lana School of Public Health and three Institute of Health Policy, Management cressy_signatureand Evaluation students received a Gordon Cressy Student Leadership Award in recognition of their outstanding volunteer contributions to the University of Toronto community on February 28, 2017.
+Three Dalla Lana School of Public Health and three Institute of Health Policy, Management and Evaluation students received a Gordon Cressy Student Leadership Award in recognition of their outstanding volunteer contributions to the University of Toronto community on February 28, 2017.

 This year’s recipients include: Linda Kachuri (PhD Epidemiology), Kathleen Murphy (MPH Health Promotion), Alexandra Piatkowski (MPH Epidemiology), Aviroop Biswas (PhD Health Services Research), Mark Tatangelo (PhD IHPME) and Rosemary Yachouh (M.Sc.
 Health Services Research).